Monotone Lagrangians in cotangent bundles of spheres: Intrinsic formality of algebras and modules

-It is known that $A$ is intrinsically formal if $HH^{r}(A,A[2-r]) = 0$ for all $r\geq 3$, see \cite{SeidelThomas}*{Theorem 4.7}.
+It is known that $A$ is intrinsically formal if $HH^{r}(A,A[2-r]) = 0$ for all $r\geq 3$, see \cite{KadeishviliFormality}*{Corollary 4}, \cite{SeidelHMSquartic}*{Section 3} and \cite{SeidelThomas}*{Theorem 4.7}.
 We can thus conclude that the $\Z$-graded algebra $A$ is intrinsically formal.
-The additional vanishing for $r=2$ means that it is also not possible to deform the product structure on $A$.
+The vanishing for $r=2$ means that it is also not possible to deform the product structure on $A$.

 The previous argument can be adapted to show that, if we collapse the $\Z$-grading of $A$ to a $\Z/2\Z$-grading, $A$ is still intrinsically formal.
-More specifically, we can take
+More specifically, let $CC^{r}(A,A[\even]) \subset CC^{r}(|A|,|A|)$ be the subcomplex of homomorphisms with no odd degree components, and let $CC^{r}(A,A[\odd]) \subset CC^{r}(|A|,|A|)$ be the subcomplex of homomorphisms with no even degree components.
+We get a decomposition